 The City of Bloomfield has two parks.
 The “City Park” is located in the south central part of the city.
-This park features a picnic shelter, horseshoe pits, two basketball hoops with concrete pads, restrooms, and six camper pads serviced with electric, water and waste hook-up.
-Camping at the city park is $5.00 per night without electricity, $10.00 per night with electricity, and $150.00 per month.
+This park features a picnic shelter, horseshoe pits, two basketball hoops with concrete pads, and restrooms.
 The city park became home to new playground equipment in 2006.

 The second park is the “Robin Schulz Memorial Park.”
 This park is located in the north part of the city.
 The park features a lighted regulation size softball field with enclosed dugouts, sheltered bleachers, restrooms, equipment rooms, and a concession stand.
 A second softball field, added in 1997, features enclosed dugouts and a ground level pressbox.